pjtunstall/push-swap/README.md

 This is done by checking if the input is from a character device.
 The method `fi.Mode()` returns a bitmask, i.e. a number that represents a sequence of bits.
 In the case of `fi.Mode()`, these bits represent the file mode and permissions.
 One of them indicates whether the file is a character device.
 This should be true when the input is from the command line.

-`os.ModeCharDevice` is a constant that indicates which bit, this is.
-It's value is 8192.
+`os.ModeCharDevice` is a constant that indicates which bit this is.
+Its value is 8192.
 In binary, 8192 is 10000000000000, a 1 followed by 13 zeros.
 So, being a power of two, 8192 can stand for a single bit, the 14th bit of the sequence.

 The `&` is a bitwise AND operator.
 It's used here to check if the bit that represents a character device is set (i.e. 1).
 The result of this AND operation will only be zero when the 14th bit of `fi.Mode` is zero.
-Otherwise it will be 8192.